-Sticky, sesame ginger sauce made with some basic ingredients I always keep around, tossed together with air-fries crispy tofu and served over coconut brown rice.
+Sticky, sesame ginger sauce made with some basic ingredients I always keep around, tossed together with air-fried crispy tofu and served over coconut brown rice.
 Couldn’t get any better!

 I love meal prepping tofu for the week.
 I typically bake it or pan fry it, but ever since I got an air fryer that’s been my go-to method!
 I’m pretty basic and like my tofu plain, but if I want my husband to eat it too, I need to sauce it up.